Getting started with Valamis - eLearning for Liferay

-You can see there the Lesson Management, the Valamis Administration and the TinCan API Client Manager portlets.
-Under the administration, there are four more submenu: Manage Roles, Open Badge Settings and Optional Settings.
+You can see there the Lesson Management, the Valamis Administration, and the TinCan API Client Manager portlets.
+Under the administration, there are four more submenus: Manage Roles, Open Badge Settings, and Optional Settings.
 Let's examine these options.

-The Valamis system distinguish two types of users:
+The Valamis system distinguishes two types of users:

 - Teachers that are creating the course material.

 - Students that are attending the courses and studying the course material.